 Caring for someone with dementia?
 Join us for some tips related to dementia caregiving.
 We will talk about what dementia is, ideas on preparing for the road ahead, developing our caregiver tool boxes, communication issues and creating routines.

-Legal & Financial Issues for Caregivers
+Legal & Financial Issues

 Powerful Tools for Caregivers Workshop

 Powerful Tools is a six-week workshop open to spouses, partners, adult children, and friends caring for a loved one at home.
 Classes provide you with tools and tips to better handle the unique challenges your face.
 Learn to: reduce personal stress, communicate effectively, deal with difficult feelings, and more.

 Developing and maintaining wellness is a lifelong journey.
 In this workshop you’ll learn skills to evaluate and improve emotional wellness, understand the connection between your emotions and other aspects of your life, manage your feelings, build a strong support system, and cope with changes and challenges.